danesparza/fxaudio/README.md

 ```
 sudo apt install fxaudio
 ```
-This automatically installs the latest **fxaudio** service with a default configuration and starts the service.
+This automatically installs the latest **fxaudio** service with a default configuration, and starts the service as the `fxaudio` user.

 You can then use the service at http://localhost:3030